Overview

 Output via RTT

-Output via Semihosting
+Output via semihosting

-J-Run can do semihosting operations to capture output from the test application.
-For semihosting the target application is temporarily halted for each operation,
+J-Run can perform semihosting operations to capture output from the test application.
+For semihosting, the target application is temporarily halted for each operation, but it can be used on any target, including those that do not support RTT.

 Example output